jiricekcz/mdl-ts/README.md

-# mdl-ts
-Multi-language drawing library
+# Multi-language drawing library in TypeScript